 A project of the Faculty of Humanities of the Charles University, Prague.
 Principal researcher: Doc.
 Mgr.
 Lucie Doležalová, Ph.D.
 Representatives of the department are Hana Florianová, Barbora Kocánová and Zuzana Silagiová.

 DIGITISED CARD FILE INDEX OF THE DICTIONARY OF MEDIEVAL LATIN IN CZECH LANDS

-The aim of the project, which took place within the research programme “Memory in the Digital Age”, was to scan and make accessible on the Internet the material basis of the Dictionary of Medieval Latin.
+The aim of the project, which takes place within the research programme “Memory in the Digital Age”, is to scan and make accessible on the Internet the material basis of the Dictionary of Medieval Latin.
 Anyone who has interest now has access to the unique corpus of Medieval Latin vocabulary of Czech provenance, including manuscript texts.
 For more information click here.